GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 R2DBC](https://docs.spring.io/spring-data/r2dbc/docs/current/reference/html/#r2dbc.core)
-so you can run your MySQL or PostgreSQL databases in [Google Cloud SQL](https://cloud.google.com/sql) using Spring JDBC and other libraries that depend on it like Spring Data JPA or Spring Data R2DBC.
+so you can run your MySQL or PostgreSQL databases in [Google Cloud SQL](https://cloud.google.com/sql) using Spring JDBC and other libraries that depend on it like Spring Data JPA or Spring Data R2DBC (only R2DBC PostgreSQL is supported).

 The Cloud SQL support is provided by Spring Cloud GCP in the form of two Spring Boot starters, one for MySQL and another one for PostgreSQL.
 The